carissab96/system_rebellion/backend/app/ai_agents/legacy/README.md

 **This is no longer used.** Replaced by `WebSocketManager` in `app/api/websockets.py`

+### `hamsters_api_routes_refactored.py`
+Direct API for hamster control (recommendations, engineering, emergency response, etc.).

+**This is no longer used.** Bypassed VIC-20's coordination system.
+Hamsters now operate through distributed system coordinated by VIC-20.

+### `websocket_handlers/` directory
+Individual websocket handlers for each agent (6 files total).

+**These are no longer used.** Replaced by distributed agent messaging via Redis pub/sub.

 ## Why Deprecated?

 The legacy system had two major issues: